• About Us

 Sound

-Bass: The low end on the Nio is very dynamic and depending on the module used you can range from full bodied to neutral in presence.
-One thing that always stands out on 64 Audio models is how well controlled and refined the sound is, they can offer up more than enough punch to satisfy most needs but the bass never becomes bloated.
+The low end on the Nio is very dynamic and depending on the module used you can range from full bodied to neutral in presence.
+One thing that always stands out on 64 Audio models is how well controlled and refined the sound is.
+They can offer up more than enough punch to satisfy most needs but the bass never becomes bloated.
 It offers a solid foundation for the rest of the sound, and is very articulate.
-These is great depth to the Nio, and the use of a dynamic driver here works really well here, the M20 module gives you a slight lift in sub-bass and moderately more mid-bass punch over the M15 which is more linear and the MX which is very controlled and not boosted.
+There is great depth to the Nio, and the use of a dynamic driver here works really well here.
+The M20 module gives you a slight lift in sub-bass and moderately more mid-bass punch over the M15 which is more linear and the MX which is very controlled and not boosted.
 One thing that stands out here is the coherency and fluidity of which the bass blends in to the midrange.

 Genres and Soundstaging

 The Nio is a superb all-rounder, due to the different Apex modules.
-The M20 giving you a full bodied sound with good impact, the M15 giving a well balanced and refined sound, or the MX giving a close to neutral presentation without much emphasis on any part of the spectrum.
+The M20 giving you a full bodied sound with good impact while the M15 gives a well balanced and refined sound.
+In addition, the MX giving a close to neutral presentation without much emphasis on any part of the spectrum.
 This means they play well with pretty much anything you throw at them, the control down low and the layering means they don’t sound congested with complex mixes either.

 64 Audio Nio